-The Sanskrit root of dharma is dhri and means to uphold or sustain.
+The Sanskrit root is dhri which means to uphold or sustain.
 From this comes the idea of universal law or the laws of physics and nature.
 Dharma is at work on every level of existence: from the quantum vacuum and the elements, to animals and humans, our families, communities, and nations, all the way up to planetary systems and supernovas.

-So dharma is the essential nature of all things: quarks and bosons, feelings and thoughts, ducks, trees, mountains and rivers, book clubs, governments, the Milky Way, the universe, and you.
+So dharma is the essential nature of all things: quarks and bosons, feelings and thoughts, ducks, trees, mountains and rivers, book clubs, governments, the Milky Way, the universe…

-Dharma also means the teachings of the Buddha, the way to achieve freedom from illusion and liberation from the wheel of karma and suffering.
+Dharma also means the teachings of the Buddha: the way to achieve freedom from illusion and liberation from the wheel of karma and suffering.
 These teachings are a reflection of the natural order of the universe.
 The Buddha simply recognised what was true and the teachings arose from that realisation.
-There is no real separation between the two.
-The dharma and the teachings are one.
+There’s no real separation between the two.

 More Glossary posts